jtwohigsnowflake/Snow_DS_Training/Remote_setup/README.md

    This command will:
    - Create a remote development environment named `my_remote_dev`
    - Use the your compute pool
-   - Apply the external access integration
+   - Apply the external access integration (THIS IS OPTIONAL)
    - Mount the specified stage for persistent storage
    - Enable SSH access